markpmlim/FisheyeToEquiRectangular/README.md

-## Convert a Single FishEye image to an EquiRectangular image
+## Convert a Circular FishEye image to an EquiRectangular image

-This project attempts to convert single fisheye images to 2:1 equirectangular images or 1:1 square images.
+This project attempts to convert circular fisheye images to 2:1 equirectangular images or 1:1 square images.

 <br />
 <br />